VHE888/vhe888/README.md

-## Here in Boston, beautiful blue skies and golden sunshine, it's 70 degree Fahrenheit.
+## Here in Boston, beautiful blue skies and golden sunshine, it's 70 degrees Fahrenheit.

 Hello, I am Vincent, a bioinformatics researcher passionate about **single-cell data analysis** and **AI in biotech**.